 2. DE-OXIDATIVE-STRESSING: PUMP UP YOUR ANTIOXIDANTS

 As a real food RD, I want you to think about breaking in by incorporating more fertility-focused foods into your diets rather than immediately cutting things out.
-Not everything has to change completely all at once.
+Not everything has to change entirely all at once.
 Turn your attention to whole, real foods that are as close to nature as possible.
 You’re looking to “eat the rainbow” to get the most anti-inflammatory nutrients, phytochemicals, and antioxidants.
-This means you’ll want to shop close to the perimeter of the grocery store where foods are generally less processed.
-I recommend trying something new every week, which might include going to different supermarkets in your area to see what different produce they have to offer.⠀⠀⠀
+This means you’ll want to shop close to the grocery store's perimeter, where foods are generally less processed.
+I recommend trying something new every week, which might include going to different supermarkets in your area to see what other produce they offer.⠀⠀⠀

 Get creative, and do this as a team!
-Trying new things together will always be more fun than going at it alone.
+Trying new things together will always be more fun than doing it alone.

 For optimal semen and sperm health, try incorporating

 - ALL THE VEGGIES | Seriously, go big!
 I put it in all caps for a reason!⠀⠀⠀⠀⠀

 - Berries | The perfect sweet treat for breakfast and dessert that also packs an antioxidant punch ⠀⠀⠀

 - Oysters & Fish | Great to cook together outdoors on the grill⠀⠀⠀⠀⠀⠀⠀⠀⠀